Pro Tip: Spring Multi-Day Trips in Oregon

 The North Fork of the John Day begins in the forested Blue Mountains and ends in the Central Oregon desert.
 There is a classic 44 mile stretch from Dale to Monument that can be done in 3-4 days.

-There is also a wilderness stretch from Granite Creek to Monument that begins at 5000 feet so it's better done in late spring when snow has melted and temperatures are warmer.
+There is also a wilderness stretch from Granite Creek to Monument that begins at 5000 feet so it's better done with kayaks in late spring when snow has melted and temperatures are warmer.

 Donner und Blitzen River

-This rarely run river flows through the Steen Mountains in Southeast Oregon and only has enough water to paddle a few days of the year.
+This rarely run river flows through the Steen Mountains in Southeast Oregon and only has enough water to paddle a handful of days each year.
 This 17 mile run can be done in a day but would make a really nice overnight trip too.
 The BLM gate on the way to put-in can be closed so call the Burns office of the BLM to see if the gate is open or if you can get a key.

 Recommended Flow: 600 to 800 cfs at Frenchglen